 See here for further information on random entries - which are typically added by viruses and other malware or unwanted programs.

+Entries are sorted by the Command/Data field.
 Alternatively, you can search the full database or use the alphabetical index on that page.FIRST PREV ( Page 507 of 1011 ) NEXT LAST

 You can also manually change the page number in the address bar.

 |PCWatch||U||pcwatch.exe||PCWatch surveillance software.
 Uninstall this software if you did not install it yourself||No|

 |WPMN1JWI05||X||PCWire.exe.lnk||Detected by Intel Security/McAfee as RDN/Generic.dx!ddb and by Malwarebytes Anti-Malware as Backdoor.Agent.IMN||No|